r2c-CSE/semgrep-utilities/README.md

 export DEFECT_DOJO_API_TOKEN=xxxxxx
 ```
 * In DefectDojo:
-    * create your product (a product is the DefectDojo's concept for project).
+    * Create your product (a product is DefectDojo's concept for a project).
-    * For that DefectDojo product create a engagement called "semgrep".
+    * For that DefectDojo product, create an engagement called "semgrep".
 * Run a semgrep scan with flags --json --output report.json to generate a json report.
 * Run script
 ```
 python3 integrations/defectdojo/import_semgrep_to_defect_dojo.py --host DOJO_URL --product PRODUCT_NAME --engagement ENGAGEMENT_NAME --report REPORT_FILE
 ```
+Where:
+* `DOJO_URL` is the URL where DefectDojo is installed.
+* `REPORT_FILE` is the Semgrep report path

 ## General utilities
 It is the category for general utilities.